briggsb9/solar-smart-plug/solarProductionAdvisor/README.md

-# Solar Advisor Script
+# Solar Advisor - Daily Solar Production Estimates

-The Solar Advisor script is a Python script designed to fetch solar production estimates and send relevant information to a Telegram channel.
+The Solar Advisor is a Python script designed to fetch solar production estimates and send relevant information to a Telegram group chat.
 It leverages the [Forecast Solar API](https://doc.forecast.solar/api:estimate) to estimate solar power production based on geographical coordinates, azimuth, tilt, and capacity.

 ## Features

 - Fetches solar production estimates from the Forecast Solar API.
-- Identifies the time window with the highest cumulative solar output for the current day.
+- Identifies the optimal time window with the highest cumulative solar output for the current day.
-- Sends a summary message to a Telegram channel with the identified optimal solar output period.
+- Sends a summary message to a Telegram group chat with the identified optimal solar output period.

 ## Prerequisites